byterubpay/byterub-site/_posts/2017-10-06-logs-for-the-Kovri-dev-meeting-held-on-2017-10-06.md

 **\<rehrar>** Yeah.
 Woodyjon is making quick work of the site.
 **\<MoroccanMalinois>** Nothing new for me
 **\<anonimal>** I'm chugging along.
-**\<rehrar>** Majority hours are going to Monero right now.
-Planned on finished cranking out a huge chunk of Kovri hours for Monero in the next two days.
+**\<rehrar>** Majority hours are going to ByteRub right now.
+Planned on finished cranking out a huge chunk of Kovri hours for ByteRub in the next two days.
 **\<anonimal>** MoroccanMalinois: are you don't with your last milestone?
 I've lost track of how many meetings you've said you'd be done with it by now so I'm starting to get a little concerned.
 I know at least more than 3 meetings.
 **\<anonimal>** Is everything ok?
 **\<anonimal>** \*done